IMCR-Hackathon/datapie/README.md

 ## Road map

+* Extend support to relevant plot types of the `plotly` package.
-* Add support for spatial data types.
+* Support spatial data types.
 * Supplement reports with metadata (if it exists).
 * Develop guidelines for integrating this app into websites.